Local teams committed to delivering the highest quality

 Head of Strategy and Operations (PWS Specialist Services)

 “I cherish that I am in a position to make a positive and tangible difference to the lives of people with Prader-Willi Syndrome.”

-I’ve been with the company since the early 1980s and actually started at Gretton Homes as Catering Manager.
+I’ve been with the company since the early 1980s and started at Consensus Gretton as Catering Manager.
 I became General Manager in 1997 and Head of Strategy and Operations in 2011.

 Mine is a truly diverse role – no two days are the same.
 I provide operational and strategic direction for the Prader-Willi Syndrome services, ensuring that we are always providing the very highest level of support and expertise to the individuals we support.

 Outside of work I… spend time with my family, visit the theatre and dream of holidays in the Greek Islands.

 “I get great pride from watching the individuals we support blossom and progress, ultimately moving on from the services I’ve helped to develop.”